 AQF stands for Australian Qualifications Framework; it regulates the training and education sector, which includes school, VET, and TAFE qualifications, as well as the institutes that provide the qualifications.
 It allows students to trust the quality of their education, and it allows employers to trust the quality of their new recruits.

 - Entry requirements are not nearly as strict as for university study.
 There are no entry requirements for Certificate I courses, for instance, and if you’ve completed your A levels, you may enter at the TAFE Diploma level.

 - TAFE is flexible.
-They can be studied part-time or full-time, and online or on-campus.
+They can be studied part-time, full-time, online or on-campus.

-- Some TAFE institutes offer rolling registrations, so you can apply for and start your course whenever is convenient for you.
+- Some TAFE institutes offer rolling registrations, so you can apply for and start your course whenever it’s convenient for you.
 In other words, you don’t have to wait for semester dates.

 - TAFE is affordable, and there are several government funding programs that make higher education even more accessible, no matter what your income or budget.